-Once you've arrived and settled in, you can look forward to meeting your jazz host Margaret Saddington.
-Then, after dinner you can get in the jazz mood with the first performance of your holiday from the superb JB Jazz and Blues.
+Once you've arrived and settled in, you can look forward to meeting your jazz host.
+Then, after dinner you can get in the jazz mood with the first performance of your holiday.

 Spend the day relaxing or exploring beautiful Bournemouth.
-Later, Margaret Saddington will give her first jazz talk, and after dinner you can take your seat for your evening's entertainment – a session from the fantastic Chris Walker’s Pedigree Jazz Band.
+Later, enjoy your first jazz talk, and after dinner you can take your seat for your evening's entertainment.

 Day 3 Compton Acres

-This morning you have an included excursion to Compton Acres, The afternoon is at leisure.
-After dinner, look forward to a lively performance by New Orleans Heat.
+This morning you have an included excursion to Compton Acres.
+The afternoon is at leisure.
+After dinner, look forward to another lively performance.

 Enjoy another relaxing morning at leisure.
-Margaret will give her second jazz talk later on.
-After dinner, you can look forward to your final party night and being entertained by the amazing Dart Valley Stompers.
+Later enjoy your second jazz talk.
+After dinner, you can look forward to your final jazz party night.

 Depart after breakfast